ItsRiprod/DeskThing/README.md

    - Run the 'deskthing-0.*.*-*-setup.*' installer on your computer

 3. **Check for your device:**
-   - Under the 'Status' tab in v0.5.5 or earlier or 'ADB' tab in v0.5.6 or later, ensure your device shows up.
+   - Under the 'Devices' tab, ensure your device shows up.
 If it does not, join the Discord server and report the issue, this can be buggy on some machines.
 > A few things to try if it isn't working is to 1: Use task manager to kill all instances of ADB 2: Run DeskThing as administrator 3: Unplug and plug in your Car thing 4: Install ADB and manually check with `adb devices`
-   - If the device shows up, go to the 'Webapps' tab and click the latest version (Only use the ADB version if RNDIS doesn't work)
+   - If the device shows up, go to the 'Client Downloads' tab and click the latest version.
+It should show up at the top (Staged: Deskthing CLient)
    - Go back to the 'Devices' tab and click 'Push Staged Webapp' It should take a second, and then your Car Thing should restart.
 4. **Load Apps**
    - Congrats!
 You're basically done.
 Now go to 'Apps' and then 'Webapps' and download any apps you want.
 Ensure you check dependencies before doing so as this could cause errors.

 > Any Issues?
-Contact me [through the CarThingHax discord server](https://discord.carth.ing/) or via DMs to @riprod
+Contact me [through the Deskthing discord server](https://discord.gg/qWbSwzWJ4e) or via DMs to @riprod

 </details>